 “Our main question was whether NAD+ levels are depleted in mitochondrial dysfunction, as mitochondria are regulating NAD+ concentrations, and if so, whether NAD+ deficiency can be restored in the tissues of the patients,” said the investigators.
-So, Pirinen and colleagues tested whether niacin could recover dysfunctional mitochondria and rescue symptoms of mitochondrial myopathy.
-Of the vitamin B3 forms, they employed niacin because it has been used in large doses to treat hypercholesterolemia patients and has a proven safety record in humans.
+So, niacin was used by Pirinen and colleagues to test its ability to recover dysfunctional mitochondria improve symptoms of mitochondrial myopathy.
+Furthermore, niacin was the chosen form of vitamin B3 because it was shown to be safe and effective at high doses to treat patients with hypercholesterolemia.

 Niacin repletes NAD+ deficiency in human muscle and blood

-They then showed that NAD+ levels can be rescued by niacin.
-Niacin remarkably restored muscle and systemic NAD+.
-In the healthy subjects, niacin did not increase muscle NAD+, despite the 5-fold increase in the blood.
+In addition, data presented niacin’s ability to rescue NAD+ levels, and restore muscle and systemic NAD+.
+While there was a 5-fold increase in blood NAD+ in healthy patients, NAD+ in muscles was not increased through niacin supplementation.
 “Our data implicate the potent effects of vitamin B3 forms on metabolism and present blood NAD+ analysis as a powerful tool to identify patients and individuals with NAD deficiency,” said the investigators.